 TIAA-CREF Keoghs are tax-deferred retirement plans for self-employed individuals and their employees.
-TIAA-CREF offers two types of Keogh plans — Profit Sharing and Money Purchase.
+TIAA-CREF issued two types of Keogh plans — Profit Sharing and Money Purchase.

 TIAA-CREF has no front load or surrender charges on Keogh contracts.
 Although we don't expect to impose service charges on these plans, we reserve the right to do so in the future.

 Contribution limits for the qualified plan and the Keogh are calculated separately.
-The maximum contribution to each plan can be $49,000 in 2011 and $50,000 in 2012, or 100% of eligible compensation, whichever is less for the tax year.
-Since the contribution limits are calculated independently, your potential maximum combined contribution amount can be as high as $99,000 in 2011 and 2012.
+The maximum contribution to each plan can be $51,000 in 2013 and $52,000 in 2014, or 100% of eligible compensation, whichever is less for the tax year.
+Since the contribution limits are calculated independently, your potential maximum combined contribution amount can be as high as $104,000 in 2014.
 Your tax advisor can assist you in calculating your maximum contribution limits.

 You can get in-service cash withdrawals only from a profit-sharing Keogh plan.
 The employer must elect this option in the prototype.
 In-service cash withdrawals are not available from a money-purchase Keogh plan.

 You make your contributions before taxes, which reduces your taxable salary.
 Both the contributions and earnings grow tax-deferred until they are withdrawn.
 If you take money out of your Keogh plan before age 59½, it will be subject to regular income tax and a 10% early distribution penalty.

 Find out if you are eligible for a TIAA-CREF Keogh retirement account.

 Keogh annuity contract form series G1350.
 Not available in all states.